SSC-2017/labs/materials/week-06.md

 ### Problems: [here](http://www.cis.syr.edu/%7Ewedu/seed/Labs/Attacks_TCPIP/TCPIP.pdf)
 For this lab students can work alone or in group of 2 to 3 students.

-This lab should contain a more detailed **lab report** and should cover the following:
+This lab should contain a more detailed **LAB REPORT** and should cover the following(see section 4 from lab description):
  * *Design*: The design of your attack, including strategies that you used and tools that you used.
  * *Observation*: Do you succeeded?
 Why not?
 What do you expect to see? etc..
  * *Explanation*: You need to document by searching on Internet or from your experiments why your attack works or why not.